truptik20/netflix_aql_project/README.md

 FROM netflix
 WHERE release_year > EXTRACT(YEAR FROM CURRENT_DATE) - 10 AND casts LIKE '%Salman Khan%';
 ```

+**Objective:** Find the number of Movies featuring Salman Khan in the last ten years.

 ### 14. Find the top 10 actors who have appeared in the highest number of movies produced in India.